 Previously, he worked for the Marxist Workers Tendency of the ANC.
 During this time, he was instrumental in setting up campaigns such as the Philemon Mauku Defence Campaign, the Leeukop Political Prisoners Support Committee, and the Johannesburg Inner City Community Forum.

-Mr. Heywood joined the ALP in 1994, becoming its head in 1997 and executive director in 2006.
-In 1998, he was one of the founders of the Treatment Action Campaign (TAC).
+Heywood joined the AIDS Law Project in 1994, becoming its head in 1997 and executive director in 2006.
 In 2007, he was elected as deputy chairperson of the South African National AIDS Council.
-He is also the current chairperson of the UNAIDS Reference Group on HIV/AIDS and Human Rights.
-In 2009, Mr. Heywood was appointed as a member of the Ministerial Advisory Committee on National Health Insurance.
+He was also the chairperson of the UNAIDS Reference Group on HIV/AIDS and Human Rights between 2006 and 2012.
+In 2009, Heywood was appointed as a member of the Ministerial Advisory Committee on National Health Insurance.

 Heywood holds degrees in English language and literature from Balliol College, Oxford University and an M.A. in African literature at the University of Witwatersrand, Johannesburg.